hyperledger/identus-cloud-agent/docs/decisions/20230516-hierarchical-deterministic-key-generation-algorithm.md

 ## Context and Problem Statement

-The PRISM platform v2.x must provide the hierarchical deterministic (HD) key derivation algorithm for the identity wallets managed by the platform (Prism Agent and SDKs)
+The Identus Platform must provide the hierarchical deterministic (HD) key derivation algorithm for the identity wallets managed by the platform (Cloud Agent and SDKs)

 HD key derivation can be used for both `managed` and `unmanaged` solutions.
 In both cases, the key material is created from the `seed`.

-In the case of a `managed` solution, the keys are created by the `Agent` or `SDK` and stored in the `secured storage` that is managed by the PRISM platform.
+In the case of a `managed` solution, the keys are created by the `Agent` or `SDK` and stored in the `secured storage` that is managed by the Identus platform.

-In the case of an `unmanaged` solution, the key material is created by the tools (for instance, `prism-cli`) following similar rules, and is stored on the client side in the `secret storage` managed by the client.
+In the case of an `unmanaged` solution, the key material is created by the tools (for instance, `identus-cli`) following similar rules, and is stored on the client side in the `secret storage` managed by the client.

 ## Out of the Scope